Executive Summary

 Challenges and Opportunities

-The India EV market faces a set of structural challenges that are closely intertwined with its growth trajectory.
-One of the most critical constraints is the heavy dependence on imported battery components, particularly lithium-ion cells, which account for approximately 75-80 percent of supply.
+The heavy dependence on imported battery components, particularly lithium-ion cells, accounts for approximately 75-80 percent of supply.
 This creates exposure to global commodity price fluctuations and geopolitical risks, limiting the industry's ability to achieve stable cost structures.

 Affordability remains another significant barrier, particularly in the passenger vehicle segment, where upfront costs are still 20-30 percent higher than conventional vehicles.
 Although total cost of ownership is lower, the initial price differential continues to limit adoption among middle-income consumers.
 This challenge is further compounded by limited financing options and uncertainty around residual values.